Right Arrow

 Legacy system compatibility

-Video analytics platforms work with existing camera infrastructure and traditional manufacturing equipment, minimizing implementation disruption.
-Cloud-based AI camera systems bridge existing camera networks to secure, scalable dashboards while eliminating the need for bulky local server maintenance.
+Video analytics platforms work with existing camera infrastructure and traditional manufacturing equipment, minimizing disruption during the rollout.
+Cloud-based AI camera systems bridge existing camera networks to secure, scalable dashboards while reducing the need for bulky local server maintenance.

 Phased deployment approach

-Successful SMED video analytics implementation follows systematic phases:
+A successful deployment of video analytics for SMED follows systematic phases:

 1. Baseline changeover documentation